AlexWang18/Sleep-Instructions/README.md

 ---
 # Theory

 Sleeping is an underappreciated art.
-Nothing truly beats a night of blissful sleep and the science backs it up.
-When you are running low on sleep you will have a harder time recalling things, be more susceptible to illnesses, and even may develop mood disorders.
-Studies shows a *healthy amount* of sleep leads to a more general sense of well being, a healthier heart, and better performance athletically.
+Nothing beats a night of blissful sleep and the science backs it up.
+When you are running low on sleep you will have a harder time recalling things, be more susceptible to illnesses, and even develop mood disorders.
+Studies show a *healthy amount* of sleep leads to a more general sense of well being, a healthier heart, and better performance athletically.

 ---
 # Prerequisites

  - Monitor your sleep!
-Sleep journals can be incredibly useful documenting your night's rest and identifying problems in your routine.
+Use a sleep journal to document your night's rest and identify problems in your routine.
  - Know that one night's of poor sleep is not the end of world!
-Think about your sleep holistically throughout a chunk of time like a week.
+Think about sleep holistically throughout a chunk of time.
 ---
 # Steps